 Looking for a low carb recipe?
 Try our FAMOUS Philly Cheesesteak Stuffed Peppers!

-What Makes a Traditional Philly Cheesesteak?
+Components of a Traditional Philly Cheesesteak

-Making Philly Cheesesteak Sliders
+3 Tips for Making Philly Cheesesteak Sliders

-I can’t stress this enough — slice your beef thinly!
-This will ensure that your sandwich is easy to bite.
+- Prep the sliders ahead of time.
 If you are planning to serve this dish at a party, feel free to prep the beef early.
 You can saute different colors of bell peppers ahead of time too.
 Assemble your baking sheet of sandwiches, refrigerate them, and then pop them in the oven to bake when the timing is just right!

 Meat to use for Philly Cheesesteak Sliders

-Top Sirloin: Since this is a cheaper and tougher cut, it’s imperative that you slice the beef as thinly as possible.
+- Top Sirloin: Since this is a cheaper and tougher cut, it’s imperative that you slice the beef as thinly as possible.
 Try marinating the meat overnight to tenderize it.

-Skirt Steak: Skirt steak is a long and flat, which makes it easy to slice thin with a sharp knife.
+- Skirt Steak: Skirt steak is a long and flat, which makes it easy to slice thin with a sharp knife.
 This tasty cut is also known for its tenderness, which is perfect for you sliders!

-Ground Beef: While this is a bit unconventional, it is still a yummy substitute.
+- Ground Beef: While this is a bit unconventional, it is still a yummy substitute.
 Chances are you probably have some in your freezer, which saves you a trip to the grocery store!
 Season the ground beef with salt, pepper and a bit of garlic before browning it.
 Then, follow the recipe as directed.

 How to Serve Philly Cheesesteak Sliders